-1630s, "having a special quality," from French spécifique and directly from Late Latin specificus "constituting a kind or sort" (in Medieval Latin "specific, particular"), from Latin species "kind, sort" (see species).
+1630s, "having a special quality," from French spécifique and directly from Late Latin specificus "constituting a kind or sort" (in Medieval Latin "specific, particular"), from Latin species "kind, sort" (see species) + -ficus "making, doing," combining form of facere "to make."
 Earlier form was specifical (early 15c.).
 Meaning "definite, precise" first recorded 1740.
 Related: Specifically; specificness.

 "a specific quality or detail," 1690s, from specific (adj.).